My Year Without Clothes Shopping - the program

 We have designed the My Year Without Clothes Shopping program to inspire, guide and support you for the full 12 months.
 We encourage you to be fully committed when you start the program.
 I give you my personal commitment that I am here for you and will help you in any way I can if you experience problems throughout your Year.

-We provide you with a 30 day Money Back Guarantee – if at any time during Month One you decide the program isn’t for you, you can request a full refund and I’ll happily provide it – no questions asked, but feedback welcome.
-After Month One we do not offer partial refunds if you decide to drop out of the program.
+We provide you with a 14 day Money Back Guarantee – if at any time during the first fortnight you decide the program isn’t for you, you can request a full refund and I’ll happily provide it – no questions asked, but feedback welcome.
+After the first 14 days we do not offer partial refunds if you decide to drop out of the program for any reasons.

 All that said, we also understand that sometimes life takes unexpected turns and you may need to pause receiving the weekly materials.
 We do have a paid service where, for a small fee, we can pause your membership and then reset it at a later date, should you require that.
 Details available in the Members FAQ.